Kim Cattrall ‘to make shock return’ as Samantha in And Just Like That

 The Independent has reached out to Max for confirmation.

-In 2016, Cattrall stated that she was finished with the character of Samantha, amid talk of what was then invisioned as a third Sex and the City film.
+In 2016, Cattrall stated that she was finished with the character of Samantha, amid talk of what was then envisioned as a third Sex and the City film.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up